PerfectlySoft/PerfectDocs/guide/logRemote.md

 # Remote Logging

-Using the `PerfectLogger` module, events can be logged to a specfied remote Perfect Log Server, in addition to the console.
+Using the `PerfectLogger` module, events can be logged to a specified remote Perfect Log Server, in addition to the console.

 The [Perfect Log Server](https://github.com/PerfectServers/Perfect-LogServer) is a stand-alone project that can be deployed on your own servers.